mapcode-foundation/mapcode-ada/README.md

     Get_Territory_Alpha_Code (391, Shortest)
     -> "CA"           // US-CA, not ambiguous

-`Get_Territory_Fullname` returns the full common name of a territory
+`Get_Territory_Fullname` returns the full common name of a territory.
+From the names defined in package Countries, this is the string up to the first ' (' if any.

 Attribute | Description
 --- | ---